JackZheng10/ARM-Simulator/README.md

 ## How to run

 - Compile the program with the given makefile.
 For example, with GCC, run `make` and then `./ARMSimulator.out fileName.txt`.
+- The input and output files use the root directory as their working directory.

 ## Notes